IamContrerasA/NestJSAssignment/README.md

 - set .env variables
 - npm run start:dev

-use signup endpoint for register a user, it can be a client or manager( "role": "client" , "role": "manager")
+Use signup endpoint for register a user, it can be a client or manager( "role": "client" , "role": "manager")

 ## Descripcion